sdgluck/elquire/README.md

 # elquire

-> Local Node dependencies without the hassle: require by a given name instead of a relative path.
+> Require local Node dependencies by a given name instead of a relative path

 Made with ❤ at [@outlandish](http://www.twitter.com/outlandish)